I teach, I write, I produce, I think…and I still dream about what I want to do when I grow up.

 It’s become a bit of a national pastime to bash millennials, but honestly, the overwhelming majority of my students have been amazing human beings.
 They inspire me just about every day.
 I count many of them as friends and have hired more than a few to work on a variety of media projects with me.
 They have made every project much better than if I had worked on it alone, or with just people my own age.

 After 30+ years, I get to teach in communications…and still work on some great projects, and for that I’m incredibly grateful.
 But most importantly, I’m thankful for the opportunities to continue tell my stories and to help others learn to tell their stories.

 On the personal side, I’m also a father with four wonderful children, most are married.
 Their multi-tasking mother is an amazingly diligent and intelligent woman, a ninja realtor, who can also lawyer up to win just about any dinner table legal case or house rules debate with any of her offspring.
-She’s also there for them, 24×7.
+She’s there for them, 24×7, too.

 I also have a large Rhodesian Ridgeback who thinks I’m a divinely special Alpha male.
 But the 1.5 cats around the place balance that perspective by treating me like I’m staff.